KevinM321/DL_A1/README.md

 - functions to be used to setup experiments
 - different section of experiments

 The folder also contains a subfolder used to store the provided train and test datasets.
+It also contains another subfolder for storing figures and data table outputs from experiments

 # How to run
 Ensure the above structure is correct, to reproduce the experiments of the report,